StefVuck/GUDForum/ReadME.md

-### Extending Existing POST Routes
+### Extending Existing POST/PUT Routes

-To extend the `updateUserProfile` route, you can modify the database query to update the user's profile information with additional data.
+To create the `updateUserProfile` route, you can modify the database query to update the user's profile information with additional data.
 The pseudocode structure for this extension would be:

 Backend:
 * Define the input parameters for the route (e.g. user ID, updated profile information)